twbs/rfs/README.md

 [npm-url]: https://npmjs.org/package/rfs
 RFS stands for Responsive Font-Size and is an easy to use **SCSS-mixin** which **automatically calculates the appropriate font-size** based on the dimensions of the monitor or device.

+## Advantages
+- Font sizes will **rescale for every screen width**, this prevents long words from being chopped off the screen on mobile devices
+- The minimum font size will prevent the font-size from becoming too small so readability can be assured
+- **Super easy** to use, no need to define complex configurations for each font-size
+- Font sizes of all text elements will always remain in relation with each other

 ![RFS](http://i.imgur.com/gJH6m6g.gif)

 ## Instalation